By Luke Sumpter Reviewed by: Carles Doménech

 Are arthritis and rheumatism the same?

 Not quite.
-Arthritis derives from the Greek for "disease of the joints" and specifically refers to chronic or acute inflammation of joints, alongside structural damage and pain.
-In contrast, rheumatism describes any disease marked by inflammation and pain in the joints, muscles, tendons, ligaments, and other fibrous tissues.
+Arthritis is the generic Greek name for an arthropathy, meaning "inflammation of the joints".
+This specifically refers to chronic or acute inflammation alongside structural damage and pain exclusive to joints.
+In contrast, rheumatism is an old-fashioned term describing any disease in the joints, muscles, tendons, ligaments, and other fibrous tissues.

 Are arthritis and rheumatism the same?